mdkp-hsg/Learn-Khasi-Website/_pages/features.md

 ### Editors

- A user who is an Editor will have the rights to view and modify the words and sentences uploaded by any user.
+ A user who is an Editor will have the right to view and modify the words and sentences uploaded by any user.
  An Editor is a trusted user whom we have selected to volunteer in using the app and to monitor, report and correct the content in the app.

 #### Our List of Editors